chzhan/reinforcement-learning-algorithms/03-dueling-network/README.md

-# Deep Q-Learning Network(DQN)
+# Dueling Network Architectures (Dueling-DQN)
-This is a pytorch implementation of ["Human-level control through deep reinforcement learning"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
-In this latest version, I use the Atari games.
+This is a pytorch implementation of ["Dueling Network Architectures for Deep Reinforcement Learning"](https://arxiv.org/abs/1511.06581).
+In this lastest version, I use the Atari games.
 But in the future, I will bring the Flappy Bird back!

 ## Requirements
 - python-3.5.2
 - openai-gym
 - pytorch-0.4.0
 - opencv-python

 ## Installation
 Install OpenAI Baselines (**the openai-baselines update so quickly, please use the older version as blow, will solve in the future.**)
 ```bash